Nodes Infoedit

 By default, it just returns all attributes and core settings for a node.

-It also allows to get only information on settings
+It also allows to get only information on settings, os, process, jvm,

 curl -XGET 'http://localhost:9200/_nodes/process' curl -XGET 'http://localhost:9200/_nodes/_all/process' curl -XGET 'http://localhost:9200/_nodes/nodeId1,nodeId2/jvm,process' # same as above curl -XGET 'http://localhost:9200/_nodes/nodeId1,nodeId2/info/jvm,process' curl -XGET 'http://localhost:9200/_nodes/nodeId1,nodeId2/_all